Bank Statement Loans For Self Employed Borrowers Mortgage Guidelines

 Other items that a lender can use in self-employed income calculations are rolling the depreciation the borrower has listed on their Schedule C of their income tax returns.

-Self-employed or a business owners who need more information on bank statement loans for self-employed borrowers, please contact us at 262-716-8151 or text us for faster response.
-Or email us at firstname.lastname@example.org.
-We are available 7 days a week, evenings, weekends, and holidays.
+Self-employed or business owners who need more information on bank statement loans for self-employed borrowers, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Or email us at [email protected] The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.